mjfrigaard/katacoda-scenarios/03-effective-storytelling/step6.md

-### Counting values (2)
+### Single variable distributions (2)

 The previous step demonstrated how to use a histogram to view the distribution of a single variable.
-We needed to adjust the `bins` in the histogram to make it's shape easier to interpret.
+We needed to adjust the `bins` in the histogram to make its shape easier to interpret.
 Density plots use [kernel smoothing](https://ggplot2-book.org/statistical-summaries.html) to create cleaner distributions.

 ### Build a density plot